chipsalliance/VeeRwolf/README.md

 The active on-board I/O consists of a LED, a switch and the microUSB connector for UART, JTAG and power.

-#### LED 0
+#### LEDs

-LED 0 is controlled by the memory-mapped GPIO at address 0x80001010
+16 LEDs are controlled by memory-mapped GPIO at address 0x80001010-0x80001011

-#### Switch 0
+#### Switches

+16 Switches are mapped GPIO addresses at 0x80001012-0x80001013

-Switch 0 selects whether to output serial communication from the SoC or from the embedded self-test program in the DDR2 controller.
+*Note: Switch 0 has a dual purpose and selects whether to output serial communication from the SoC (0=off) or from the embedded self-test program in the DDR2 controller (1=on).*

 #### micro USB